 Motorcycle crashes rank among the worst accidents on Tennessee roadways.
 That is because bikers and their passengers do not have the same protection as occupants in four-wheel passenger vehicles.
 When another vehicle hits a motorcycle from the rear or from the side, bikers can sustain serious or fatal injuries.

 If you have suffered injuries in a motorcycle crash due to another driver’s negligence, you do not have to face your challenges alone.
-The Law Offices of Ogle, Elrod & Baril, PLLC, specialize in getting motorcycle accident victims maximum compensation for their injuries and property damages.
+OEB Law, PLLC, specialize in getting motorcycle accident victims maximum compensation for their injuries and property damages.
 Contact us at 865-546-1111 today to arrange for a free, no-obligation case evaluation with a motorcycle accident lawyer in Chattanooga.

 What Compensation Can I Recover After a Motorcycle Accident?